Skip to main content

 Steps

 1. Export or copy the clip you want to replay to the Frigate host (e.g., /media/frigate/ or debug/clips/).
+Depending on what you are looking to debug, it is often helpful to add some "pre-capture" time (where the tracked object is not yet visible) to the clip when exporting.

 2. Add the temporary camera to config/config.yml (example above).
 Use a unique name such as test or replay_camera so it's easy to remove later.